pomdtr/sunbeam/docs/faq.md

 ## Detecting that a script is running in sunbeam

-Sunbeam set the `SUNBEAM_RUNNER` environment variable to `true` when it's running a script.
+Sunbeam set the `SUNBEAM` environment variable to `1` when it's running a script.
 You can use it to adapt the output of your script depending on the context.

 ## Configuring sunbeam appearance